OnsioAS/Code-Flattener-/README.md

    - Use ignore patterns for `node_modules`, `venv`, etc.
    - Output to file instead of console for better performance

-## Contributing

-Contributions welcome!
-To participate:

-1. Fork the repository
-2. Create your feature branch
-3. Submit a pull request

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.